This is the multi-page printable view of this section. Click here to print.

 default_admin_email: '${ANCHORE_ADMIN_EMAIL}'

 • Log level: Anchore Enterprise is configured to run at the INFO log level by default.
-The full set of options are FATAL, ERROR, WARN, INFO, and DEBUG (in ascending order of log output verbosity).
+The full set of options are CRITICAL, ERROR, WARNING, INFO, and DEBUG (in ascending order of log output verbosity).
 To set the log level of Anchore Enterprise Services, add an override for ANCHORE_LOG_LEVEL prior to deploying Anchore Enterprise.

 log_level: '${ANCHORE_LOG_LEVEL}'